 Torres Del Paine National Park

-Torres del Paine National Park occupies 181,414 hectares in the Magallanes region of Chilean Patagonia, roughly 80 kilometres north of Puerto Natales and 400 kilometres from Punta Arenas.
-The granite towers (torres) that give the park its name rise to 2,850 metres and are what every visitor comes to see.
-The weather in front of them, which can include sun, rain, snow, horizontal wind, and rainbows inside a single hour, is part of the experience.
+Torres del Paine National Park occupies 181,414 hectares in the Magallanes region of Chilean Patagonia, roughly 80 kilometres north of Puerto Natales.
+The three granite towers that give the park its name rise to 2,850 metres and are, plainly, extraordinary.
+The weather in front of them, which can include sun, rain, snow, horizontal wind, and rainbows inside a single hour, is part of the experience rather than an inconvenience to manage.

-Getting there requires accepting that this is a remote location.
-Punta Arenas has the nearest international airport with regular flights from Santiago (approximately 3 hours on LATAM or JetSMART).
-Puerto Natales is the gateway town: buses run from Punta Arenas in 3.5 hours (around 10,000-15,000 CLP), and from Puerto Natales transfers into the park take 1-2 hours depending on your destination in the park.
-Some travellers fly directly to Puerto Natales on smaller domestic flights.
+Getting here requires a genuine commitment.
+Punta Arenas has the nearest airport with regular service from Santiago (roughly three hours on LATAM or JetSMART).
+Puerto Natales is the gateway town: buses from Punta Arenas take about 3.5 hours (around 10,000 to 15,000 CLP), and from Puerto Natales transfers into the park take one to two hours depending on your destination.

 The Trekking Routes

-The O Circuit adds a complete loop around the Paine Massif to the standard W, totalling approximately 130 kilometres over 8-10 days.
-The additional distance covers the less-visited eastern and northern sections of the park with far fewer trekkers and requires more self-sufficiency.
-The backcountry camping sites on this section fill quickly; booking is essential.
+The O Circuit adds a complete loop around the Paine Massif to the W, totalling roughly 130 kilometres over 8 to 10 days.
+The additional sections are less visited, quieter, and require more self-sufficiency.
+The backcountry camping sites on the circuit fill quickly.
+Book everything before you book your flights.

-For visitors without the time or condition for a multiday route, the viewpoint at Mirador Las Torres requires a full day (8-9 hours return from the Las Torres Hotel, with a steep final section over moraine) but delivers the defining photograph of the park: three granite columns above a turquoise glacial lake.
+For visitors without the time or fitness for a multiday route, the Mirador Las Torres viewpoint requires a full day, 8 to 9 hours return from the Las Torres Hotel, with a steep final section over moraine.
+It delivers the defining photograph of the park: three granite columns above a turquoise glacial lake.
+Start before 6am for morning alpenglow and to avoid the main trekker flow.

-The Vertice Patagonia and Las Torres booking systems handle most of the on-trail accommodation.
-Refugios (mountain huts) provide dormitory beds, meals, and gear storage at defined points along the W. Prices run approximately $50-100 USD per person per night for a bed, with meals additional.
-Camping at CONAF-run sites costs approximately $10-20 USD per person with advance booking required.
-The full season (December-February) is booked months in advance; September, October, and March/April have more availability and frequently better weather.
+The Vertice Patagonia and Las Torres booking systems handle most on-trail accommodation.
+Refugio dormitory beds cost approximately USD 50 to 100 per person per night, with meals additional.
+CONAF camping sites run around USD 10 to 20 per person with advance booking required.
+The full season (December through February) is the hardest to book.
+September, October, and March through April have more availability, lower prices, and frequently better weather than peak summer.

 Puerto Natales